MeetMangrove/playbook/the_rules.md

 ### Mangrove Friends
 - adding : validated by at least two Mangrove members

+### Conflict Resolution

+Conflicts happen.
+It's ok.

+**The conflict is about a project inside Mangrove.
+**

+- Refer to the lead of the project who will act as a coach and resolve the conflict.
+- If the problem is a lack of leadership or at least you feel it wrong, begin to talk directly with the lead on the project about it.
+The sooner the better.
+- If it doesn't work, talk about it on #general.
+Don't forget to stay benevolent.
+Everybody is on the same mission here, and shit happens.
+Talk about the project, not the people.
+Smile :)

+**The conflict is about Mangrove itself.
+**
+- Refer to "What is Mangrove" and "The Rules" to see if you can resolve it in an easy way by following a written rule.
+- Talk about it asap on #general.
+Transparency is one of the key values of Mangrove.
+No one should be affraid to express misunderstandings or divergent opinions.

 ### Modifying the Playbook

 Any MM can modify the "how to" part of the playbook.
 He/she must talk about the changes in #playbook.